limine-bootloader/limine-c-template/README.md

 # Limine C Template

-This repository will demonstrate how to set up a basic x86-64 kernel in C using Limine.
+This repository will demonstrate how to set up a basic kernel in C using Limine.

-It is recommended to cross reference the contents of this repository with [the Limine Bare Bones](https://osdev.wiki/wiki/Limine_Bare_Bones) OSDev wiki page.

 ## How to use this?